mendix/widgets-resources/packages-web/image-viewer/README.md

 ## Usage
 The widget requires a context.
- ### Data source: System image
+ ### Data source: Dynamic image
- - On the Data source option of the Data source tab, select the system image.
+ - On the Data source option of the Data source tab, select the dynamic image.
  - The widget will pick the image from the context object (context object should inherit from system.image entity).
  - Refer to the appearnace section for configuring height and width.